-- centering This environment should be used to center figures (it does not add additional space around the figure). - description Use for labeled lists.
-See Section 3.4 for more on the use of this environment. - displaymath Use for displayed equations (that is, an equation that is separated from the text). - enumerate Use for numbered lists. - equatray Use for displaying several equations in a single block, with each equation lined up with the others (typically at the =) - example This environment should be used for example program fragments.
-See Section 3.5 for more on the use of this environment. - figure Note that captions (with the \caption command) go below figures. - itemize Use for unnumbered lists. - obeylines Use when each newline in the source file should cause a new line in the output.
-This should only be used in special cases, such as a list of contributors. - tabbing This environment is discouraged; please use one of the others, such as tabular.
-It provides a way to line up different columns in a block of text. - table Note that captions (with the \caption command) go above tables (tables themselves are created with the tabular or tabularx environment).
+centering This environment should be used to center figures (it does not add additional space around the figure).

+description Use for labeled lists.
+See Section 3.4 for more on the use of this environment.

+displaymath Use for displayed equations (that is, an equation that is separated from the text).

+enumerate Use for numbered lists.

+equation equations in a single block, with each equation lined up with the others (typically at the =)

+example This environment should be used for example program fragments.
+See Section 3.5 for more on the use of this environment.

+figure Note that captions (with the \caption command) go below figures.

+itemize Use for unnumbered lists.
+If list items are full sentences, they should be capitalized and end with a period.
+If they are sentence fragments, they should not be capitalized and in many cases each item should end with a comma, except the last where a period or a comma may be used as appropriate and the penultimate item, which should end with ", and".
+E.g., it should have the same punctuation as an inline list.

+Istlisting Use for C and Fortran code.
+See Section 3.13.

+obeylines Use when each newline in the source file should cause a new line in the output.
+This should only be used in special cases, such as a list of contributors.

+tabbing This environment is discouraged; please use one of the others, such as tabular.
+It provides a way to line up different columns in a block of text.

+table Note that captions (with the \caption command) go above tables (tables themselves are created with the tabular or tabularx environment).
 Table placement should use either [tb] or (only for large tables) [p].
+Never use the "here" option ([h]).
+The table environment should never be used to create a floating block of text.
+If it doesn't have a caption, do not use the table environment-and don't add a caption just to get around this.
+Consult the document editor if you feel you need to create a tabular Used to create tables.
+Use \textbf for headings; use \hline only on the top, bottom, and after then heading.
+In some case, \hline may be used to separate blocks of items.

-Never use the "here" option ([h]). - tabular Used to create tables. - tabularx An enhanced version of tabular, it includes a new column type, X, that provides an automatically-sized column for a paragraph of text.
-See http://ctan.math.utah.edu/ctan/tex-archive/macros/latex/ required/tools/tabularx.pdf for more information. - verbatim Use this for code examples (see more below on special requirements for code) and for other fixed-width text.
+tabularx An enhanced version of tabular, it includes a new column type, X, that provides an automatically-sized column for a paragraph of text.
+See http://ctan.math.utah.edu/ctan/tex-archive/macros/latex/required/tools/tabularx.pdf for more information.

+verbatim Use this for the rare cases where fixed-width text is required, and for code examples that cannot use lstlisting (see more below on special requirements for code) and for other fixed-width text.
 For example, this is often used in the text to show the code for two processes side by side.
-If a verbatim is not used for a code example, it must be prefixed with
+If a verbatim is not used for a code example, it must be prefixed with floating block of text.